nautobot/nautobot/nautobot/docs/user-guides/getting-started/search-bar.md

 Example one:

-1. Type in `10.10.10.0` in the Search Bar and click on `Search`; this takes you to a search results page
+1. Type in `10.10.10.0` in the Search Bar and click on `Search`
+    * This takes you to a search results page
 2. **Aggregate** search result `10.0.0.0/8` (this is the Aggregate for the Prefix `10.10.10.0/24`)
 3. **Prefix** search result `10.10.10.0/24`
 4. **IP Address** search result `10.10.10.0/31`